bulletmark/encfsui/README.md

 My motivation for creating this script was to give simple and quick one click access to a single encrypted personal directory.
-I do not want my password cached anywhere, and I want an single click way to close off access.
+I do not want my password cached anywhere, and also want a one click way to close off access.

 See example screenshots on the [wiki](https://github.com/bulletmark/encfsui/wiki).